-Which airlines offer a STPC or complementary services for passengers with long transfers?
+Which airlines offer an STPC or complimentary services for passengers with long transfers?

-Each airline has their policy and regulations, and although most of them work in a similar way, you have to read the small letters when planning a Stopover Paid by Carrier
+Each airline has its policy and regulations, and although most of them work in a similar way, you have to read the small letters when planning a Stopover Paid by Carrier

 These are the airlines offering the best benefits during a long layover at their hubs: